elidek-themis/datasets/README.md

 5) Drug net         https://sites.google.com/site/ucinetsoftware/datasets/covert-networks/drugnet

+   Number of nodes: 212
+    Number of edges: 284

+   Number of nodes in the largest connected component: 190 Number of edges in the largest connected component: 270

 This is a dichotomous adjacency matrix of drug users in Hartford.
 Ties are directed and represent acquaintanceship.
 The network is a result of two years of ethnographic observations of people's drug habits.